-We've all had moments where we look at our life and just want to cry because of everything we're going through.
+We all have moments where we at our life and break down because of everything we've been through.
 It’s okay to admit you're not okay.
 And you don’t have to be happy about your ostomy, or even like it.
 It’s normal, it’s OK, and we support you.

 “Living with Crohn’s disease since age 17 has taken its toll on me.
 Add to that the many treatments and surgeries over a 26-year period which left me with a permanent colostomy.
 Developing Hodgkin’s Lymphoma three years ago has put me over the edge, since it was a direct result of my treatment plan for Crohn’s.
 I am finding myself more and more depressed.